elelowwaydi/lolRest/README.md

 # lolRest
 Learning to REST

-The free practice RESTful API brought to you by LearnCode.academy...oh snap
+The free practice RESTful API brought by LearnCode.academy...oh snap